MicrosoftDocs/dynamics-365-project-operations/articles/expense/set-up-credit-card-integration.md

 2. Select **Filter** and provide information to identify the records to include.
 3. Select **OK** to delete the records.

-## Options to store credit card numbers
+## Storing credit card numbers

-We currently offer 3 options for storing credit card numbers in the system under "Expense Management Parameters".
+There are three available options for storing credit card numbers.
+The numbers are stored on the **Expense management parameters** page.

-1. Prevent card number entry :  The credit card nubmers are not stored.
+- Prevent card number entry:  Credit card nubmers aren't stored.
-2. Hash card numbers (store last 4 digits) : The last 4 digits of the user's credit card are stored in an encrypted form.
+- Hash card numbers (store last four digits): The last four digits of a credit card are stored in an encrypted format.
-3. Store card numbers :  Choosing this option implies that the credit card numbers will be stored in an unencrypted format.
-This option is not PCI DSS compliant , and organization admins should choose betwen options 1 and 2 if they would like to stay in compliance with PCI DSS regulations.
+- Store card numbers:  Credit card numbers are stored in an unencrypted format.
+This option is not PCI DSS compliant.
+Organization admins should choose to not store credit card numbers or to store hash card numbers to remain in compliance with PCI DSS regulations.

 [!INCLUDE[footer-include](../includes/footer-banner.md)]